TusKANNy/seismic/docs/RustUsage.md

 ### <a name="itself"> Using Seismic Binary Executable</a>

-First we have to compile the project.
+First, we have to compile the project.
 After executing the following command, the binary executable will be found in `./target/release`.

 ```bash
 RUSTFLAGS="-C target-cpu=native" cargo build --release
 ```

 #### Building the Index
-Let's now build a index on the Splade embeddings for MS MARCO v1 passage.
-To download the encoded vectors plase refer to [Setting up for the Experiment](RunExperiments.md#bin_data).
+Let's now build an index on the Splade embeddings for the MS MARCO v1 passage.
+To download the encoded vectors, please refer to [Setting up for the Experiment](RunExperiments.md#bin_data).

 Seismic has few parameters that control the space/time trade-offs when building the index:

 - `--n-postings` defines the posting list size, representing the average number of postings stored per list.
-- `--summary-energy` controls summary size, preserving a fraction of the overall energy for each summary.
+- `--summary-energy` controls the summary size, preserving a fraction of the overall energy for each summary.
 - `--centroid-fraction` determines the number of centroids per posting list, capped at a fraction of the posting list length.
 - `--clustering-algorithm` selects the algorithm to cluster postings within each posting list.